Top 10 Helen Reddy Songs

 # 5 – You And Me Against The World

-Breaking into the second half of our top 10 Helen Reddy songs list we present the beautiful Helen Reddy recording “You And Me Against The World.”
-This wonderful song written by Paul Williams was released on the album Love Song For Jeffrey.
+Breaking into the second half of our top 10 Helen Reddy songs list, we present the beautiful Helen Reddy recording “You And Me Against The World.”
+This wonderful song, written by Paul Williams, was released on the album Love Song For Jeffrey.
 Helen Reddy’s phrasing on this one clearly shines.
-Like all the great singers that could turn a phrase like a Frank Sinatra, Bobby Darin or a Karen Carpenter, Helen Reddy’s connects to the listener beautifully on this heart warming track.
+Like all the great singers who could turn a phrase, as Frank SinatraBobby Darin, or Karen Carpenter, Helen Reddy connects with the listener beautifully on this heartwarming track.
 It’s the ultimate version of one of the most endearing songs ever written.

 # 4 – Leave Me Alone (Ruby Red Dress)

 This was one of those catchy songs you heard on the radio in the early 1970s that you could not stop singing once you heard it.
-Helen Reddy’s “Leave Me Alone (Ruby Red Dress),” was released on the album Long Hard Climb.
+Helen Reddy’s “Leave Me Alone (Ruby Red Dress)” was released on the album Long Hard Climb.
 Listen to the band on this one.
-Its a top notch production and Helen Reddy’s vocal is outstanding as usual.
+It’s a top-notch production, and Helen Reddy’s vocal is outstanding as usual.

 # 3 – Peaceful